PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 export {dim, app};
 ```

-Now go to the `js/data.js` module, add an import for the app object and update the `load()` function so that it copies the data obtained in the previous step to the `app.data` object, storing it in a new `countries` property.
+Now go to the `js/data.js` module, add an import for the app object, and update the `load()` function so that it copies the data obtained in the previous step to the `app.data` object, storing it in a new `countries` property.

 ```js
 import {app} from './common-1.0.js';